 All the data available in your account, such as mentions and reports, are also available for receiving using API.
 Do note that due to the Terms of service of certain social media networks, the extent of available social media data can vary.

 As for the general rate limits, up to 10 API requests can be done per second, or 100 requests per 60 seconds.
-You can access the API if you have a Medium Business plan or higher.
+You can access the API if you have an Enterprise plan or higher.
 As with all paid plans, it includes an unlimited number of keywords, users, and data reports.

 To get all the documentation and instructions, all you need to do is sign up and get in touch with your dedicated Account Manager who will help you with the process of implementing the API.

 All in all, a media monitoring API is the one to rule them all